 Arranged chronologically, the map collection documents the development of DeKalb County over the past two centuries.
-The collection includes 1924 (with overlays from the 1930s-1960s) Sanborn Maps (books) of Atlanta, the 1928 topographical maps of Atlanta, and the 1915 Maynard-Carter-Simmons Atlas of DeKalb County.
+The collection includes 1924 (with overlays from the 1930s-1960s) Sanborn Maps (books) of Atlanta and the 1928 topographical maps of Atlanta, as well as some local area maps.
+See Reference & Periodicals for plat maps selection.

 Very few of our maps have been digitized due to their large size.
 Researchers must come to the archives to view maps in person.
 Please click on the Map Guide(s) below to browse the list and then click on the “Contact the Archives” button to let us know which map(s) you’d like to see.